Mississippi, Nebraska Churches Think Creatively to Strengthen Fellowship, Witness

 The goal of these pastoral care zones is connecting people with available community resources.
 It is also educating people on the best ways for remaining safe.
 Omaha neighborhoods are experiencing increased hunger and food needs with the closing of public schools.
 Long lines attest to families needing assistance.
 Sharing connections is helping remedy these realities.

-Rone also notes that 54,000 laptops have been ordered for helping students connect to classrooms from home.
+Rone also notes that 54,000 laptops have been approved for purchase for helping students connect to classrooms from home.
 The problem, however, remains access to the Internet.
 This technology life-line is still a problem for many North Omaha neighborhoods.
 Rone and those working within a particular zone are helping people identify and connect with available resources.

 Churches and pastors across state and international boundaries are finding new and creative ways to share Jesus in the midst of COVID-19.
 These methods, among many, include collecting cards and letters for patients and nursing home residents, providing access to worship and devotional instruction online, and mobilizing phone support and counseling.
 They are additionally providing access to educational equipment, food, and much needed financial resources.
 Pastors Jefferson and Rone, listening and obeying Jesus, are learning ways to meet the needs of those facing hunger, despair, and isolation.
 People are looking for hope.
 These pastors are helping them experience Jesus in their realities.